-So its no wonder that utilities are emerging as key partners driving smart city transformations.
-We're seeing utilities take numerous action that benefit their bottom-line while simultaneously creating smarter service areas.
+So its no wonder that utilities are emerging as key players driving smart city transformations.
+We're seeing utilities take numerous actions that benefit their bottom-line while simultaneously creating smarter service areas.
 The result is greener, cleaner and safer streets.

 Let's talk about some of the most common actions we're seeing from utilities.

 Investor owned utilities are driving many of the largest LED upgrades across the United States.
 Some of these projects involve hundreds of thousands of streetlights and a wide network of stakeholders.
-The benefits of an LED retrofit are well documented at this point.
-LED streetlights offer enormous efficiencies over HPS or metal halide lights, and controls add additional savings, together they can result in 60-80% energy savings for any light (read more in our whitepaper The Business Case for Intelligent Lighting Controls).
+At this point, the benefits of an LED retrofit are well documented.
+LED streetlights offer enormous efficiencies over HPS or metal-halide lights, and controls add additional savings.
+Together LEDs and streetlight controls can result in 60-80% energy savings for any individual light (read more in our whitepaper The Business Case for Intelligent Lighting Controls).
 So for a utility, who owns and operates a enormous amount of streetlights, that savings is nothing to scoff at.